ansible-community/community-website/posts/archive/welcome-to-the-ansible-lightspeed-technical-preview.md

 ## A Quick Tour of Ansible Lightspeed: Generating Your First Task

-Now that you are connected to Ansible Lightspeed, it\'s time to experience its AI-enhanced content creation experience.
+Now that you are connected to Ansible Lightspeed, it's time to experience its AI-enhanced content creation experience.

 Let's use an